thunderrabbit/barefoot_rob/content/blog/2020/06/06humans-are-animals.md

 care.
 I love.
 And I feel helpless to do anything so I breathe and create space for people to be honest and open and vulnerable.

-https://calendly.com/robnugen/ for a free 30 emotional breakthrough session
+https://calendly.com/robnugen/discovery for a free Discovery Call

 Last night I heard a lecture about bonobo apes, a society of near humans that spend 3 to 4 hours per day working and the rest of the